SteveDoyle2/pyNastran/docs/html_docs/quick_start/op2_demo.rst

 Numpy-based Approach
 ~~~~~~~~~~~~~~~~~~~~

-We'll first show off the standard ``numpy`` based results on a transient
+We’ll first show off the standard ``numpy`` based results on a transient
 case.
-Static results are the same, except that you'll always use the 0th
+Static results are the same, except that you’ll always use the 0th
-index for the "time" index.
+index for the “time” index.

 The tutorial is intetionally just accessing the objects in a very clear,
 though inefficient way.
 The OP2 objects can take full advantage of the